 Commerce Commission Decision NZCC 23 sets out the information disclosure requirements for gas distribution businesses, and Decision NZCC 24 sets out the information disclosure requirements for gas transmission businesses.
 Both decisions are dated 1 October 2012.
-The required disclosures are the minimum packages of information the Commerce Commission considers that an interested person will need to determine whether the purpose of Part 4 of the Commerce Act is being met.
-Of particular relevance to gas quality is the fleshing out of the detail required in the AMPs of the regulated businesses.
+The required disclosures are the minimum packages of information the Commerce Commission considers that an interested person will need to determine whether the purpose of Part 4 is being met.
+Of particular relevance to gas quality is a requirement for these businesses to disclose AMPs.